shaoran/yagwr/README.md

 ## Inspiration/Acknowledgments, isn't there enough of these projects already?

 That's a fair question.
-Before I decided to write my own project, I looked for projects that solved my project.
-And while I found quite a few there, they were either to simple of to complex for me needs.
-One project that got almost perfectly right for my needs, is [gitlab-webhook-receiver][gitlab-webhook-receiver].
+Before I decided to write my own project, I looked for projects that would solve fit my needs.
+And while I found quite a few out there.
+But they were either to simple or to complex for my needs.
+One project in particular that got almost right for my needs is [gitlab-webhook-receiver][gitlab-webhook-receiver].
-I took inspiration on this project specially `config.yaml` file, so thank you for the idea, I will be using a similar approach here.
+However I had a few issues with it when I tested it, so I decided to write my own.
+I took inspiration on this project, specially the `config.yaml` file, so thank you for the idea, I will be using a similar approach here.

-**NOTE**: I started the project a few days ago, so in the next couple of days, you'll still won't find anything useful in this repository.
-Because I need that for a few projects I'm working on, I'm confident that in the next couple of weeks, I'll have a working first version.
+**NOTE**: I started this project a few days ago, so in the next couple of days, you'll still won't find anything useful in this repository.
+Because I need this for a few other projects, I'm confident that in the next couple of weeks, I'll have a working first version.